 Are you confused yet?
 Have another glass.

-The 4 Best White Paint Colours for a North Facing Room
+The 4 Best White Paint Colours for a North-Facing Room

-Benjamin Moore Simply White OC 117
+2. Benjamin Moore Simply White OC 117

 The LRV of Simply White is 90 – meaning it’s pretty darned bright.
 If you don’t know about LRV, you should read this… Paint Colours and LRV: The Ultimate Guide You Need to Read

-Benjamin Moore Timid White OC 39
+3. Benjamin Moore Timid White OC 39

-Sherwin Williams Creamy SW 7012
+4. Sherwin Williams Creamy SW 7012

 The exception…(because there’s ALWAYS an exception)

-If you have a north facing room that has very little natural light, I would not paint it white – any white.
+If you have a north-facing room that has very little natural light, I would not paint it white – any white.
 Why?
-Well, colour will not come to life without light, so not only will you be fighting the gray of your limited exposure, you’ll be fighting the gray of the shadows created due to the lack of natural light.
+Well, colour will not come to life without light, so not only will you be fighting the gray of your limited exposure, you’ll be fighting the gray of the shade created due to the lack of natural light.
 If you have an awesome interior lighting plan, then fill ‘yer boots, but be sure that your space is well-lit before you commit to any type of light colour.

 So there you have it!
-Now of course there are MANY more awesome colours to check out, but hopefully, these whites get you pointed in the right direction.
+Now, of course, there are MANY more awesome colours to check out, but hopefully, these whites get you pointed in the right direction.